xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 # golfstateofmind.com
 ## visualization
 * 100% commitment to the shot means "subconscious" is doing it.
-* replay your past success and engage as many senses during the visualisation
+* replay your past success and engage as many senses during the visualization
-* use visualisation in your pre-shot routine
+* use visualization in your pre-shot routine
-* visualise your goals in 5 years
+* visualize your goals in 5 years

 ## winners attitude